InsoftDev012/Notify/readme.md

 ### Troubleshooting

 If the client does not run correctly, try deleting the `node_modules` folder and reinstalling the packages:
+Or see if making the client name in small letter will work.
 ```sh
 cd projectname.client
 rm -rf node_modules